CCBR/RENEE/docs/RNA-seq/TLDR-RNA-seq.md

                 --gtf-ver 36 --output /data/$USER/hg38_36
 ```

 An email notification will be sent out when the pipeline starts and ends.
 Once the build pipeline completes, you can run RENEE with the provided test dataset.
-Please see the intructions below for more information.
+Please see the instructions below for more information.

 ## 4. Running RENEE

 Run RENEE with the reference files we built above using hg38 (GRCh38.p13) Genome FASTA file and GENCODE release 36 annotation (GTF).
-For more information about how the reference files we generated, please see the intructions above.
+For more information about how the reference files we generated, please see the instructions above.
 You can use those instructions as a guide for building any new reference genomes in the future.

 ### 4.1 Dry-run pipeline

-Dry-run the pipeline prior to submiting the pipeline's master job.
+Dry-run the pipeline prior to submitting the pipeline's master job.
 Please note that if you wish to run RENEE with a new dataset, you will only need to update the values provided to the `--input` and `--output` arguments (and maybe `--genome`).
 The `--input` argument supports globbing.
 If this is the first time running RENEE with for given dataset, the `--output` directory should _**not**_ exist on your local filesystem.
 It will be created automatically during runtime.

 ```bash
 # Run Step 0.)
 Please do not run RENEE on the head node!